andre-larsson/inpca403/README.md

 # INPCA403
 Incremental normalised principal component analysis (INPCA) for large datasets.
+It is based on the scikit-learn ICPA class, and currently only HDF files can be used with the package.
 The number 403 is a random number added to make sure the package name is unique.

 I developed this package for my own use, after attempting to do a PCA on a very large dataset for a Kaggle competition.